January 18, 2011 · 10:59 pm

 Recently, the belt disappeared for a few days so I started looking around for d-rings in order to make a replacement.
 Have you seen the Dritz d-rings?
 Ugh, they are so wimpy!
 Luckily, I found these beefy boys in Lora Lee’s Etsy shop and they are perfect!

-I didn’t have any 2″ webbing in my stash to use as a base but then I found IT: some seatbelting swiped from my friend’s shop last year (do you see a pattern of kleptomania here?).
+I didn’t have any 2″ webbing in my stash to use as a base but then I found IT: some seatbelting swiped from my friend’s shop last year (he keeps it on hand for testing machines brought in by auto shops).
 I had this pretty ribbon in my stash (from Cynthia’s Fine Fabrics) and fused it to the seat belting with Heat ‘n’ Bond.
 Fusing – or gluing – is really necessary because otherwise the ribbon is going to scoot along the slippery seat belting as you stitch.

 I continued the ribbon around to the back for about 12″ since that side will show while the belt is being worn.
 Be sure you heat-seal both cut ends of the webbing/belting (I used a lighter that I keep in my sewing room for this purpose) before attaching the ribbon.